fmf437/vicky/README.md

 This avoids confusion between revisions of source code!

-#### Code Convention

-The code convention used in this project is CamelCase, except in signal / slot member functions - this may change over time.

 #### Software need for coding or testing

 * C++ tool chain: [g++](https://gcc.gnu.org/), [qt5, qtcreator, qmake](http://qt-project.org/), [make](http://www.gnu.org/software/make/)